Role of A5 noradrenergic neurons in the chemoreflex control of respiratory and sympathetic activities in unanesthetized conditions.

 The authors utilize Anti-DBH-SAP (Cat. #IT-03) to investigate the involvement of the A5 noradrenergic neurons to the basal and chemoreflex control of the sympathetic and respiratory activities in unanesthetized conditions.

-Anti-6 His-ZAP uses the secondary antibody (anti-6-His) to “piggyback” onto YOUR 6-His-tagged recombinant proteins or 6-His-tagged proteins over-expressed in cells to evaluate the expression of your target.
+Anti-6 His-SAP uses the secondary antibody (anti-6-His) to “piggyback” onto YOUR 6-His-tagged recombinant proteins or 6-His-tagged proteins over-expressed in cells to evaluate the expression of your target.
 Once the conjugate is internalized, saporin breaks away from the targeting agent and inactivates the ribosomes, which causes protein inhibition and, ultimately, cell death.You may also be interested in: 6His Mouse Monoclonal; Mouse IgG-SAP (controls)